Causes, Effects and Solutions to Industrial Pollution on Our Environment

 In fact, the issue of industrial pollution has taken on grave importance for agencies trying to fight against environmental degradation.

 Industrial pollution takes on many faces.
-It contaminates several sources of drinking water, releases unwanted toxins into the air and reduces the quality of soil all over the world.
+It contaminates several sources of drinking water, releases unwanted toxins into the air, and reduces the quality of soil all over the world.

 Industrial Pollution Facts

 Industrial pollution is wreaking havoc on the Earth.
-Every nation is affected, and there are people who are working tirelessly to increase awareness and advocate for change.
-The activities causing pollution include:
+Every nation is affected, and some people are working tirelessly to increase awareness and advocate for change.

 Causes of Industrial Pollution